 (d) With which residents can make local calls free of charge.

-(19) "Contact [isolation] " means the [creation of barriers and other protection such as gloves, masks, or gowns to prevent the spread of an infection by close or direct contact] between an infected individual and others.
+(19) "Contact [isolation] precautions " means the [creation of barriers and other protection such as gloves, masks, or gowns to prevent the spread of an infection by close or direct contact] use of a private room and appropriate personal protective equipment, such as gowns, gloves, or masks to prevent the transmission of certain organisms between an infected individual and others.

-(20) “Controlled Dangerous Substance (CDS)” means a drug or substance listed in Schedule I through Schedule V as defined in Criminal Law Article, §5-101, Annotated Code of Maryland.
+(20) “Controlled Dangerous Substance (CDS)” means a []medication or substance listed in Schedule I through Schedule V as defined in Criminal Law Article, §5-101, Annotated Code of Maryland.

 [(20)] (21) "Criminal history records check" means a check of criminal history information, as defined in Criminal Procedure Article, §10-201, Annotated Code of Maryland, by the Department of Public Safety and Correctional Services.